flux-iac/tofu-controller/docs/use-tf-controller/integration-with-terraform-private-registries.md

 As a human you would normally execute `terraform login my.private.server` to obtain a token from the registry,
 for tofu-controller, use the native [terraform credentials](https://developer.hashicorp.com/terraform/cli/config/config-file#credentials) configs.

-Obtain a token from your private registry, then follow onr of the below options:
+Obtain a token from your private registry, then follow one of the below options:

 #### Using credentials file